 3. Cost-Effective Solution

 Many people tend to put off fixing minor damages like paint chips because they think it will be too expensive or time-consuming.
 However, fixing paint chips is relatively inexpensive and quick compared to more extensive repairs that may be needed if left untreated.
-Moreover, if you plan on selling or trading in your car in the future, having a well-maintained exterior with minimal imperfections will help retain its value.
+Moreover, if you plan to sell or trade your car in the future, having a well-maintained exterior with minimal imperfections will help retain its value.

 4. Prevents Spread of Damage